Joseph Biden was born in 1942 and served as the 47th Vice President of the United States.

 In 2016, commenting on the two-state solution and the settlements issue, then-Vice President Biden stated that “the steady and systematic expansion of settlements, the legalization of outposts, land seizures – they are moving us and, more importantly, they are moving Israel in the wrong direction” and that “they are moving toward a one state reality, and that reality is dangerous.”

 Former Vice President Biden opposes the discriminatory Boycott, Divestment, and Sanctions (BDS) movement that targets Israel.
 He has stated that he will “continue to push against the calls here in the United States to boycott, disinvest or sanction Israel” because “it’s wrong.”
+In a policy paper he pledged to “firmly reject the BDS movement — which singles out Israel and too often veers into anti-Semitism — and fight other efforts to delegitimize Israel on the global stage.”

 When asked if he would be open to “leveraging” U.S. assistance to Israel to push for policy change, former Vice Presient Biden stated that he finds the idea “absolutely outrageous” and that it would be a “gigantic mistake” to condition aid to Israel.
+Biden has said that if elected, he will fully support the Taylor Force Act, which halts aid to the Palestinian Authority if the government continues to pay the salaries of individuals who’ve conducted attacks against Israelis.

 Building key tenets of the nuclear deal https://jewishinsider.com/2019/09/jack-rosen-i-trust-biden-to-deal-with-iran/